Skip to main content

 Cloud vs On Premise Energy Access Control

-Unexpected blackouts, malware, critical system failure, and technical issues are familiar to any system.
-But how you overcome the disaster is the real challenge.
-Cloud server infrastructure is a step ahead of the on-premises model.
+Any system is familiar with unexpected blackouts, malware, critical system failure, and technical issues.
+But overcoming the disaster is the real challenge.
+Cloud infrastructure is a step ahead of the on-premises model.

-Cloud solutions provide organizations with instant access to their virtual resources in case of disaster.
-With these features of cloud computing, you can backup, restore, and reboot software and data in a virtual environment.
+Cloud solutions provide organizations with instant access to virtual resources in case of disaster.
+These features of cloud computing allow you to backup, restore, and reboot software and data in a virtual environment.

 Meanwhile, in on-premises vs. Cloud, the responsibility for security and privacy needs lies with the organization.